SaxaVord Spaceport

 Owner / operator: SaxaVord Spaceport Ltd Founded: 2021 First orbital launch: Pending

-Total orbital launches: ~0 Annual launch rate: Not yet active Current vehicles: Orbex Prime (planned), HyImpulse (planned)
+Total orbital launches: around 0 Annual launch rate: Not yet active Current vehicles: Orbex Prime (planned), HyImpulse (planned)

 Europe's northernmost planned orbital launch site, on Unst in the Shetland Islands at 60.9°N. Its extreme latitude makes it ideal for sun-synchronous and polar orbits with minimal fuel penalty.
-Licensed and under construction; first orbital launches expected in the mid-2020s.
+Licensed and under construction; first orbital launch targeted for 2026.

 Orbital mechanics from 60.8990°N